 - Upholding a familiar routine is key to maintaining a sense of balance and emotional stability.
 When everything else in their world is shifting, children will feel reassured that some things stay the same no matter what.
 Rituals and family traditions are another great way of maintaining a feeling of stability.
 Whether it’s saying grace before a meal, reading a story at bedtime or movie and pizza night, these recurring formalities will help your kids feel at home wherever they are.

 - Make sure to pack some of your children’s favorite toys and books in your carry-on luggage.
-Having them at hand for the journey can help ease the tension, as well as pass the time.
+Having them on hand for the journey can help ease the tension, as well as pass the time.

 Older kids find moving overseas harder than their younger siblings.
 They usually have more social ties and a deeper understanding of what this change means.